DBJDBJ/dbj_gzipstream/readme.md

 ---

 Xunit and DotNetBenchmarking can not coexist in one project.
 Thus we have two projects.
-Build in VStudio.
-Must run the release build for benchmarking.
-Debug for testing.
+WE are building them in VStudio.
+One must run the release build for benchmarking.
+Debug or release build for testing.
 Hint: Names of the projects are hints, which is which.
 >
 > For benchmarking run `stringcompsressdecompressbench` only in release mode